-If you are looking to travel to Ethiopia or understand why Ethiopia is one of the fastest-growing tourism destinations you've in the right spot.
-I visited Ethiopia earlier this year, and it did not disappoint.
+If you are looking to travel to Ethiopia or understand why Ethiopia is one of the fastest-growing tourism destinations, you’re in the right spot.
+I visited Ethiopia earlier this year, starting my journey in Ethiopia Addis Ababa, the major gateway to the country.
+Addis Ababa, with its vibrant culture and numerous attractions, set the perfect stage for exploring the rest of Ethiopia, and it did not disappoint.

 Ethiopia Landscapes- Simien Mountains